Elham11Rahimi/Predicting-Obesity-with-Machine-Learning/README.md

-# Predicting-Obesity-with-Machine-Learning
-This project uses data analysis and machine learning to predict a person’s risk of obesity based on lifestyle, diet, and genetics.
-By analyzing factors like meal frequency, physical activity, and caloric intake, it uncovers key contributors to obesity, helping with early prevention and smarter health choices.

-## Project Title
+## Predicting Obesity with Machine Learning
 =========================

 ### Executive Summary

-...
-Define the problem
-...
-What is the data science opportunity
-...
-Key takeaways
+Obesity is a major health issue worldwide, driven by lifestyle, eating habits, and genetics.
+Catching it early can help prevent serious health problems, but predicting obesity risk isn't always straightforward.
+With machine learning and data analysis, we can pinpoint key risk factors and predict someone's likelihood of becoming obese.
+This gives people the chance to take action before it happens, making healthier choices based on data-driven insights.

+- Analyzes factors like meal frequency, physical activity, caloric intake, and family history.

+- Uses machine learning to classify individuals into different obesity risk categories.

+- Provides insights into the most influential contributors to obesity.

+- Enables proactive health interventions and personalized recommendations.

 ### Demo

-...
-Show your work:
-...
-Data visualizations
-...
-Interactive demo (e.g., `streamlit` app)
-...
-Short video of users trying out the solution

 ### Methodology

-...
-High-level diagrams of entire process:
-...     various data processing steps
-...     various modelling directions
-...     various prototyping directions

 ### Organization